 high blood pressure.

-exercise boosts your health.
+exercise boosts your heart health.
 It can improve cholesterol and blood pressure.
 It

 can also help you reach a healthy weight.
-Try to exercise for at least 30
+Talk to your doctor before

 Control your cholesterol and blood pressure

-To reduce your risk of heart disease, it's
+To reduce your risk of heart disease, you'll need to

 control your cholesterol and